There are currently outbreaks overseas of a new disease called COVID-19. This section provides the latest updates, information and advice on COVID-19.

-The likelihood of an imported case in New Zealand is high, the likelihood of a widespread outbreak is low-moderate.
+The likelihood of an imported case in New Zealand is high, however the likelihood of a widespread outbreak is low-moderate.

-- Advice for health professionals
+- Resources for health professionals updated

 - Public events and mass gatherings: Advice for event organisers, staff and attendees

 - Caring for yourself and others who have, or may have, COVID-19 at home

 - Updated guidance for health staff implementing home care of people not requiring hospitalisation for COVID-19